-For example, business owners frequently get themselves into trouble when they try to scale or expand their business—without having ongoing support from someone who can anticipate future problems.
+For example, business owners frequently get themselves into trouble when they try to scale or expand their business—without having insightful support from someone who can anticipate future problems.
 Expanding or scaling a business involves a delicate dance between maintaining current profitability while also investing in infrastructure that lays the foundation for future growth.
 Business owners who try to negotiate this transition themselves sometimes make expensive mistakes that are difficult to recover from.

 Another area where business owners can get into trouble involves taxes.
-Without ongoing support from someone with tax expertise, business owners can unexpectedly find themselves in a position where they owe an enormous amount of back taxes.
+Without comprehensive support from someone with tax expertise, business owners can unexpectedly find themselves in a position where they owe an enormous amount of back taxes.
 This can be a scary realization, and it can even put business owners in legal jeopardy.
 In addition, when business owners operate for years without a proactive tax strategy, they pay more each year in taxes than they should.
 And this is money that they will never get back.

 Finally, we should talk the importance of general financial clarity in your business.
 One of the principal reasons that business owners hire a fractional CFO in the first place is to make sense of their business finances.
 This includes their accounting records, their cash flow, the profitability (or lack thereof) of their different revenue streams, their return on investment for different staff members, etc. Financial clarity is what allows business owners to make good decisions for their business (and to avoid bad decisions).
 If you are operating your business right now without the benefit of financial clarity, then it doesn’t make sense to delay hiring a fractional CFO.